Please note this post may contain affiliate links.

 FAQs

-This recipe will keep in an airtight container in the refrigerator for up to 3 days and tastes delicious cold as a pasta salad!
-But keep in mind the colour will fade slightly.
+Keep this recipe in an airtight container in the refrigerator for up to 3 days, and enjoy it cold as a pasta salad!
+But keep in mind the color will fade slightly.

-Yes, you can make this recipe nut-free by substituting the cashews with sunflower seeds or pumpkin seeds.
-Keep in mind these will have their own unique flavour!
+You can make this recipe nut-free by substituting the cashews with sunflower or pumpkin seeds.
+Keep in mind these will have their unique flavor!
 You could also remove the cashews entirely and reduce the volume of milk.
-Start with just a splash then gradually add more to the blender until you have reached the desired consistency.
+Start with a splash, then add more to the blender until you have reached the desired consistency.

-This recipe is not suitable for freezing as the avocado and spinach will become discolored and the texture of the sauce will be mushy (and probably kinda gross) when thawed.
+This recipe is unsuitable for freezing as the avocado and spinach will become discolored, and the sauce’s texture will be mushy (and gross) when thawed.

 This recipe can be made gluten-free by using gluten-free pasta.

-You can freeze avocado, but I would only recommend this as a last resort.
-Avocado will become discolored and mushy when thawed – the appearance and texture will make it unappetizing.
-I would only suggest freezing avocado if you plan to blend it into smoothies or use it as baby food.
+You can freeze avocado, but I recommend this as a last resort.
+Avocado will become discolored and mushy when thawed – the appearance and texture will make it unpalatable.
+I suggest freezing avocado if you plan to blend it into smoothies or use it as baby food.

-Avocado can be cooked, however it can easily become bitter over high heat, which is why it is most often used raw (think guacomole, avocado toast, sushi etc).
-If you do want to cook with it, use it over low heat or as a finishing touch to hot cooked dishes (like this one).
+Avocado can be cooked.
+However, it can quickly become bitter over high heat, so it is often used raw (think guacamole, avocado toast, sushi, etc).
+If you want to cook with it, use it over low heat or as a finishing touch to hot-cooked dishes (like this one).

 In conclusion, this creamy avocado & spinach pasta with sundried tomatoes is a quick, easy, and delicious way to get your daily dose of greens in just 20 minutes!
-If you love creamy plant-based pastas, make sure to try my Cauliflower Alfredo, Pumpkin Pasta with Basil Pesto or for something extra creamy my Cashew Carbonara with Tofu Bacon.
+If you love creamy plant-based pasta, try my Cauliflower Alfredo, Pumpkin Pasta with Basil Pesto, or my Cashew Carbonara with Tofu Bacon for something extra creamy.

-I hope you enjoyed this recipe and would love to hear your thoughts in the comments below.
+I hope you enjoyed this recipe, and I would love to hear your thoughts in the comments below.
 Have you tried making avocado pasta before?
 What are your favorite toppings?
 Let me know!

 Creamy Spinach & Avocado Pasta with Sundried Tomatoes (Vegan)